Coveros-GitHub-Sandbox/selenified/README.md

 can be found below for test execution for [IntelliJ IDEA](#intellij) or [Eclipse](#eclipse).

 ### Viewing Results
 More details on the [results report](#viewing-results) can be found below.
+Open the `index.html` file in the location indicated below based your build tool.
+Click the `Reporter Output` link in the upper left modal.
+Your test results will display on the main (right) modal, clicking the link for each test case will pull up the detailed results.

 #### <a name="maven-qs-results"></a>Maven
 To view test results, open the `target/failsafe-reports/index.html` file in a browser within the project directory.
-Click the `Reporter Output` link in the upper left modal.
-Your test results will display on the main (right) modal, Clicking the link for each test case will pull up the detailed results.
 #### <a name="ant-qs-results"></a>Ant
-Magic
+To view test results, open the `target/index.html` file in a browser within the project directory.
 #### <a name="gradle-qs-results"></a>Gradle
 Magic